 Conclusion

 Zero-day vulnerabilities are a serious threat to individuals and businesses alike.
-To protect against these vulnerabilities, it’s important to keep software and systems up to date, implement security best practices, and utilize antivirus and anti-malware solutions.
-Additionally, security researchers and vendors play a critical role in identifying, reporting, and fixing zero-day vulnerabilities.
+To protect against vulnerabilities, update software, follow security practices, and use antivirus solutions.